-Below are several leveraged and inverse oil and natural gas ETFs and ETNs that investors may be interested in adding to their portfolios.
-Investors are urged to take caution, understand their risk tolerance, do thorough research before investing in these types of products.
+Below are several leveraged and inverse oil and natural gas ETFs and ETNs that you may be interested in adding to your portfolio.
+You should take caution and stick to your risk tolerance.
+Do thorough research before investing in these types of products.

 - BOIL: ProShares Ultra Bloomberg Natural Gas ETF (2x)

 - DIG: ProShares Ultra Oil & Gas ETF (2x)